 - You are absolutely welcome to use the Kroger/King Sooper/City Market account we set up for the house if you do not have one of your own from your home area.
 Message us for the alternate ID.

-- Cooking at 8500 ft is quite different from cooking at lower levels.
+- Cooking at 8500 ft is a little different from cooking at lower levels.
+It takes longer to boil water and your pasta might need a few extra minutes to reach al dente.
 You might search for adjustments to recipes for high altitude.
 Baking times, in particular, but also meats and pastas will need to be tweaked.
 Message me if I can help!

 - We strongly suggest you learn how to use your manual shift, which exists even on an automatic vehicle.
 This has nothing to do with snow and everything to do with driving up large mountains and then coming back down at 7% or higher grades.
+(Denver is at 5280ft and Georgetown is at 8500ft, so you’re climbing more than 3000ft in elevation!)
 In most vehicles, you can shift your transmission from D to M and then there is usually a toggle to take you from M6 to M1 with M1 being the lowest gear.
 This method lets your engine do all the work and will also save your brakes.
 It is not uncommon to see passenger vehicles and semi trucks with burned up brakes along the interstate between the divide and Denver.
-We are happy to help you with this if you need further instruction!
+They actually sometimes catch on fire.
+We are happy to help you with this if you need further instruction.

-- From September 1 to May 31, the Traction Law is in effect on I-70 between the towns of Dotsero and Morrison.
-The passenger vehicle component of this requires you to have ONE of the following:
+From September 1 to May 31, the Traction Law is in effect on I-70 between the towns of Dotsero (exit 133) and Morrison (exit 259).
+The passenger vehicle component of this requires you to have the following:

-4. Tires with an all-weather rating by the manufacturer and 3/16” tread depth
+- AWD/4WD vehicles with an all-weather rating by the manufacturer and 3/16-inch tread depth, or

-- See this website for more information: https://www.codot.gov/travel/winter-driving/tractionlaw
+See this website for more information on the Colorado Traction Law: https://www.codot.gov/travel/winter-driving/tractionlaw

 - Georgetown does not have street delivery.
 If you need to have anything mailed to you during your stay and USPS is the only option, you will need to send it General Post.
 To do that, label your mail in the following way: